sveltejs/svelte/sites/svelte-5-preview/src/routes/docs/content/01-api/05-imports.md

 Svelte provides a way of imperatively attaching DOM event listeners to elements using the `attach` export from `svelte/events`.
 This can be used in place of imperatively doing `element.addEventListener`, with that benefit that `attach` will allow Svelte to co-ordinate the event through its own event delegation system.

+> Svelte 5 has its own internal event delegation system that it uses for certain types of events.
+Rather than creating hundreds or thousands of invidivual event handlers on each element, Svelte creates a single delegated event handler on the root DOM element and manages the bookkeeping itself.
+This can have a significant impact on performance and memory usage.

 ```js
 // @filename: index.ts
 const element: Element = null as any;